Updated June 10, 2026

 Brakes wear gradually, so it’s easy to miss the warning signs until they’re urgent.
-Here are seven to watch for.
-If you notice any, have the system checked promptly — brakes are not worth the risk.
+The good news is that brakes almost always tell you they’re wearing out before they fail, if you know what to listen and feel for.
+Here are seven signs to watch.
+If you notice any, have the system checked promptly.
+Brakes are not worth the risk.

 1. Squealing or squeaking

-Most pads have a small metal wear indicator that squeals when the pad gets thin.
-It’s a built-in “replace me soon” alarm.
+Most pads have a small metal wear indicator that drags on the rotor when the pad gets thin.
+The high-pitched squeal it makes is a built-in “replace me soon” alarm, not a malfunction.

 2. Grinding